 That said, Apple had to keep some features exclusive to its top-of-the-line slate to justify the price premium – and the screen on the iPad Air 4 is a great size and fantastic quality, and you’ll be happy with it whatever you use this slate for.

-Specs, performance and camera
+iPad Air 4 specs, performance and camera

 The iPad Air 4 has some of the latest and best internals available in a tablet, and on paper it even beats the iPad Pro, with the latest A14 chipset powering the new Air product, where the newest Pro has the previous-gen A13 processor.